joannacarle/joannacarle/README.md

 ###

-<h3 align="left">👩‍💻  About Me </h3>
+<h3 align="left"> ᯓ★ About Me </h3>

 ###

 <p align="left">Hello!
 I'm Joanna de Carle, a Systems Analysis and Development student from Brazil 🇧🇷.
-I'm passionate about technology and programming, and I'm on a journey to become a Full Stack Developer.<br><br>🌱🎧 What I’m Working On!<br><br>- 🎯 Expanding my knowledge in front-end and back-end technologies.<br>- 💻 Improving my skills in C programming, HTML5, CSS3, JavaScript, and GitHub.<br>- 🎮 Exploring frameworks and tools to create modern and efficient web applications.</p>
+I'm passionate about technology and programming, and I'm on a journey to become a Full Stack Developer.<br><br> 🎧╰┈➤ What I’m Working On!<br><br>- 🎯 Expanding my knowledge in front-end and back-end technologies.<br>- 💻 Improving my skills in C programming, HTML5, CSS3, JavaScript, and GitHub.<br>- 🎮 Exploring frameworks and tools to create modern and efficient web applications.</p>

 ###